stanlee17/colorwind/README.md

 # Colorwind

-> Colorwind is a color generator application made to allow users and/or developers to find matching color palettes for their side/business projects or other uses.
+> Colorwind is a color generator app made to allow users and/or developers to find matching color palettes for their side/business projects or other uses.

 ## Built with a bunch of things, but to name a few: